 By the way, if you liked this article or any article in our blog, would you mind giving us a quick share on social media?
-You can use the buttons at the top and bottom of this page or pin the image below to Pinterest.
+You can use the buttons at the top and bottom of this page.

 Thanks so much for your support!

-If you enjoyed this article, you may also like some of our other posts:
+If you enjoyed this Logitech Harmony Hub review, you might also like some of our other posts:

 If you got some value from this Harmony Hub review, would you mind giving us a quick share on social media?

-It just takes a minute, and you can use any of the colorful social media buttons along the top and near the bottom of this page.
+It just takes a minute, and you can use any colorful social media buttons along the top and near the bottom of this page.

 Thanks!
-This really helps to spread the word about our blog and gives us a little boost in Google rankings.
+This really helps to spread the word about our blog and gives us a little boost in search engine rankings.